Transfer Tuition & Financial Aid

 Institutional Financial Aid

-Federal Pell Grant - A federally funded need based grant awarded to undergraduate students who have not yet earned a bachelor’s degree and who have exceptional need.
+A federally funded need-based grant awarded to undergraduate students who have not yet earned a bachelor’s degree and who have exceptional need.

-Federal Stafford Loan - A low interest student loan that must be repaid.
-Repayment begins six months after you graduate, leave school, or drop below half-time status.
+A low interest student loan that must be repaid.
+Repayment begins six months after you graduate, leave school, or drop below part-time status.
 There are two types:

-• Subsidized – awarded based on financial need.
-Interest does not accrue while enrolled at least half-time.
+• Subsidized - awarded based on financial need.
+You are not responsible for interest while enrolled at least part-time

-• Unsubsidized – awarded to students regardless of financial need.
-Interest starts accruing at the time of disbursement.
+• Unsubsidized - awarded to students regardless of financial need.
+You are responsible for interest that accrues during the life of the loan.

 State Financial Aid